Process of the Month – Joiners, Movers and Leavers Process

 Function Step Overview

-1.10 As a new employee joins a company, the line manager will assess their requirements for IT assets to aid the new employee in carrying out their job.
-The Line manager will update the employees HR record to show that they have received the new equipment.
+1.10 When new employee joins a company, the line manager will assess their IT asset requirements.
+The line manager will update the employee’s HR record to show they have received the new equipment.
 Any new equipment required can be referred to the “Hardware Procurement Process” at this point.

-At 1.30 the new Line Manager will authenticate the information gleaned from function step 1.20 and update the HR system accordingly.
-Equally, if new equipment has had to be purchased for the employee, then this too can act as an instigator to update their HR record.
+1.30 At 1.30 the new Line Manager will authenticate the information gleaned from function step 1.20 and update the HR system accordingly.
+Equally, if new equipment is purchased for the employee, this too can act as an instigator to update their HR record.

-1.40 At 1.40, we see an employee is leaving the company, and so has to return the equipment originally issued to them.
+1.40 At 1.40, we see an employee is leaving the company, and so, has to return the equipment originally issued to them.
 The line manager will consult with the HR system to compare what should be returned versus what the employee brings back.
-If any discrepancies are found, then these can be reported to HR via the Lost/Theft of Equipment Process.
-Recovery or write off action should be governed by the company policy pertaining to Loss/Theft of Equipment, but should always be treated on a case by case basis.
+Any discrepancies can be reported to HR via the Lost/Theft of Equipment Process.
+Recovery or write off action should be governed by the company policy pertaining to Loss/Theft of Equipment but should always be treated on a case by case basis.

-1.50 One the equipment has been returned to the Line Manager, it may be advantageous for the Line Manager to retain that IT equipment for an impending new joiner; and so the Line Manager needs to relay this fact to HR at 1.70
+1.50 Once the equipment is returned to the Line Manager, it may be advantageous for the Line Manager to retain that IT equipment for an impending new joiner.
+The Line Manager will need to relay this fact to HR at 1.70

 1.60 A more likely scenario is that the equipment will be returned to IT for data recovery/reimaging in time for the next user to draw down the equipment.

-1.70 At 1.70, the HR department is required to update the departing employees HR record to annotate equipment that is no longer held by them.
-As mentioned previously, if any equipment has been reported as lost/stolen, then HR has a decision to make around any deductions that might be made from a final salary, or whether the cost of lost equipment is written off.
-In a worst case scenario, criminal proceedings might even be considered.
+1.70 At 1.70, the HR department is required to update the departing employees HR record to annotate equipment no longer held by them.
+As mentioned, if any equipment is reported as lost/stolen, HR has a decision to make – deductions from a final salary, or to write off the cost of lost equipment.
+Criminal proceedings might also be considered.

-Increasingly, technology has a role to play in managing IT assets and much has been made of auto-wiping devices to make them unusable when reported lost or stolen, or installing asset tracking tags in the bios.
-Knowing where IT assets are is undoubtedly valuable information, but knowing who is accountable for them (in an ever-increasing mobile world) is just as important.
+Increasingly, technology has a role to play in managing IT assets.
+For example, auto-wiping devices can make them unusable.
+Knowing where IT assets are is undoubtedly valuable information.
+Knowing who is accountable for them (in an ever-increasing mobile world) is just as important.

 Other Process of the Month Articles: